Chinese Red Army: Defeats (mid 1930s)

-In 1934, the Nationalist forces purchased new German weapons and launched a fifth large-scale attack on the Red Army's base area in Jiangxi Province.
-The First Red Army lost more than 50,000 soldiers in this battle and had to leave Jiangxi Province to establish a new base.
+In 1934, the Nationalist forces purchased new German weapons and launched a fifth large-scale attack on the Red Army's base area in Jiangxi.
+The First Red Army lost more than 50,000 soldiers in this battle and had to leave Jiangxi to establish a new base.
 This was the beginning of the Long March.
 About 30,000 soldiers were left to defend the base areas in southern China.
 During the same time, the Fourth Red Army defeated Liu Xiang's attacks, who lost more than 80,000 soldiers in battle.
-Before the First Red Army began the Long March, Xiao Ke's Sixth Legion arrived at eastern Guizhou Province and joined forces with He Long's Third Army.
+Before the First Red Army began the Long March, Xiao Ke's Sixth Legion arrived at eastern Guizhou and joined forces with He Long's Third Army.
 After this, the Third Army changed its designation to Second Legion.

-In the autumn of 1935, the First Red Army arrived in northern Shaanxi Province with only 6,000 soldiers after losing more than 80,000 along the way.
-During this same time, the Fourth Red Army moved to northern Sichuan Province and planned to attack Chengdu.
+In the autumn of 1935, the First Red Army arrived in northern Shaanxi with only 6,000 soldiers after losing more than 80,000 along the way.
+During this same time, the Fourth Red Army moved to northern Sichuan and planned to attack Chengdu.
 By the end of 1935, they had lost more than 40,000 soldiers and were defeated.
-Therefore, they were forced to move to southern Gansu Province and wait for He Long's Second Legion and Sixth Legion to arrive.
+Therefore, they were forced to move to southern Gansu and wait for He Long's Second Legion and Sixth Legion to arrive.